kutaybulun/rev_d_shim/custom_cores/lcb/cores/shim_ad5676_dac_ctrl/README.md

 ## Notes

 - SPI timing and chip select are managed to meet AD5676 requirements.
+- The `n_cs_high_time` input is latched when the state machine is in `S_RESET` to ensure stable timing parameters throughout operation.
 - Offset/signed conversions handled internally (see source for conversion functions).
 - Asynchronous FIFO and synchronizer modules are used for safe cross-domain data transfer.
 - Data buffer output is for debug and boot test readback; normal DAC operation does not output samples.